universe-builders/universe-builders.github.io/void-survivors/narrative-direction.md

 ## Story Summary

-* A climate catastrophy rendered the world to an innert barren void.
+* A climate catastrophe rendered the world to an inert barren void.
 * Survivors band together to grow life in the void and provide sanctuary to others.
 * Void creatures of myth and legend seek to destroy all life and all sanctuaries.
 * The story will be delivered through level design opposed to direct means.
 * The game will allow for emergent storytelling to be created and shared within communities.
-* Pictoral/image based story delivery for accessibility.
+* Pictorial/image based story delivery for accessibility.

 ----

 ## Story

-Global climate catastrophy struck the world after years of unbridled exploitation and negligence by the inhabitants.
+Global climate catastrophe struck the world after years of unbridled exploitation and negligence by the inhabitants.
 All records of the civilization, all progress and infrastructure, was reduced to ash.
-The only lingering reminder that the civilization existed are the occasional ashen remains of people stuck in the time when the catastrophy occured.
+The only lingering reminder that the civilization existed are the occasional ashen remains of people stuck in the time when the catastrophe occurred.

-Few survived the catastrophy and are confronted with an inert barren void replacing the industrius civilization before it.
+Few survived the catastrophe and are confronted with an inert barren void replacing the industrious civilization before it.
 Those that did survive find themselves with an ability to summon life into the desolate void.
 These survivors bring hope for the world to return to a natural haven filled with the wonders of life.

 Survivors band together to spread life in the void and provide sanctuary to all those that happen upon it.
 However, these sanctuary builders are not the only inhabitants within this new world.
 Attracted to life, like a moth to a flame, are void dwelling creatures of myth and legend.
-These void creatures contain the rage of the catastrophy and have an unrelenting desire to rid the world of all life.
+These void creatures contain the rage of the catastrophe and have an unrelenting desire to rid the world of all life.

 Perhaps if enough survivors band together, the void creatures can be subdued and a sanctuary grown which replaces the void with the natural haven the world used to know.